Has your bank has turned down your loan request?

 Majority of the usual mortgage applicants or simply those whose mortgages are up for renewal tend to be hasty in signing forms, sending it back to the respective lender.
 Problem is, usual result includes a higher rate and an unsuitable mortgage product.
 Allow Don Johnstone to do the work for you as he can guarantee that you get the best possible rate and product designed especially for you and your needs.
 To sign up for our Mortgage Renewal Registry, click here.

 If you want to renew your mortgage or perhaps switch to another lender who could give you a better rate, you should know that most lenders now offer “no cost” or “low cost” switches.
 This is a smart and better way in reducing your interest costs.
-We at Guelph Second Mortgages can take care of all the details, as well as negotiate on your behalf with your existing lender—even find you a new one with competitive rates.
+We can take care of all the details, as well as negotiate on your behalf with your existing lender—even find you a new one with competitive rates.

 What type of mortgage should you choose?
 These are some things to keep in mind: